kfjahnke/envutil/README.md

     --help                 Print help message
     -v                     Verbose output
+  mandatory options:
     --input INPUT          input file name (mandatory)
-    --output OUTPUT        output file name (mandatory)
+    --output OUTPUT        output file name (mandatory) important options which have defaults:
-    --width EXTENT         width of the output
-    --height EXTENT        height of the output
-    --projection PRJ       projection used for the output image(s) --hfov ANGLE           horiziontal field of view of the output --cbmfov ANGLE         horiziontal field of view of cubemap input (default: 90) --support_min EXTENT   minimal additional support around the cube face proper --tile_size EXTENT     tile size for the internal representation image --ctc CTC              pass '1' to interpret cbmfov as center-to-center (default 0) --yaw ANGLE            yaw of the virtual camera --pitch ANGLE          pitch of the virtual camera --roll ANGLE           roll of the virtual camera
+    --projection PRJ       projection used for the output image(s) (default: rectilinear) --hfov ANGLE           horiziontal field of view of the output (default: 90) --width EXTENT         width of the output (default: 1024) --height EXTENT        height of the output (default: same as width) additional input parameters for cubemap input:
+    --cbmfov ANGLE         horiziontal field of view of cubemap input (default: 90) --support_min EXTENT   minimal additional support around the cube face proper --tile_size EXTENT     tile size for the internal representation image --ctc CTC              pass '1' to interpret cbmfov as center-to-center (default 0) additional parameters for single-image output:
+    --yaw ANGLE            yaw of the virtual camera --pitch ANGLE          pitch of the virtual camera --roll ANGLE           roll of the virtual camera